Svitlana Pyrkalo: Early life and education

 Svitlana Pyrkalo was born in 1976, in Poltava, Ukrainian SSR.
-She studied Ukrainian language at T. Shevchenko State University in Kyiv.
+She studied the Ukrainian language at the Taras Shevchenko State University in Kyiv.

 Career

 Svitlana Pyrkalo began her working life in the secretariat of Narodny Rukh Ukrainy, a national democratic political party in Ukraine.
 She subsequently became an author, journalist, and linguist.

-In 2000, she became editor-in-chief of a television talk show, Without Taboo (Без табу), at the Ukrainian 1+1 channel, dedicated to unusual human stories, with elements of dramatisation.
+In 2000, she became editor-in-chief of a television talk show, Without Taboo (Без табу), at the Ukrainian 1+1 channel, dedicated to unusual human stories, with elements of dramatization.

 From 2007 to 2009, Pyrkalo wrote a weekly column in the Ukrainian-language magazine Glavred (Главред).
 From 2006 until 2010, she wrote a weekly column for the Ukrainian newspaper, Gazeta po-ukrainsky (Газета по-українськи).
 In 2007 these collected articles, together with works of three other authors, were published as a book by Nora-druk publishers.

-Until April 2011, she was a journalist and producer with the BBC Ukrainian service and presented the Friday interactive evening programme in Ukrainian from London.
+Until April 2011, she was a journalist and producer with the BBC Ukrainian service, and presented the Friday interactive evening program in Ukraine from London.
 She is also the originator of the BBC Ukrainian annual book prize of which she is a permanent panel member.

-In 2018, she was one of the Ukrainian "young intellectuals" selected to contribute an essay to New Europe, a volume initiated by the New Europe Center in Kyiv and published by Old Lion Publishing House.
+In 2018, she was one of the Ukrainian "young intellectuals" selected to contribute an essay to New Europe, a volume initiated by the New Europe Center in Kyiv and published by the Old Lion Publishing House.

 In 2020, she joined the board of trustees of the Ukrainian Institute of London.

 As of 2019, she works for the European Bank for Reconstruction and Development.